CoderDill/portfolio_2023/Readme.md

 _Winter 2021_
 - Managed a Hack-A-Thon team to develop a storybook paint app, where users can paint their own story.
 - Project URL: https://story-paint-mintbean.surge.sh/

-## Acknowledgments

-A special thanks to BootstrapMade for providing this free template.
-Their work and dedication to the community are truly appreciated.